archivy/archivy/docs/index.md

 Features:

+- If you add bookmarks, their webpages contents' will be saved to ensure that you will **always** have access to it, following the idea of [digital preservation](https://jeffhuang.com/designed_to_last/).
+- Login module that allows you to host the service on a server
 - Plugin system to allow people to publish and write extensions to archivy
 - CLI that provides a nice backend interface to the app
-- Login module that allows you to host the service on a server
-- If you add bookmarks, their webpages contents' will be saved to ensure that you will **always** have access to it, following the idea of [digital preservation](https://jeffhuang.com/designed_to_last/).
 - Backend API for flexibility and user enhancements
 - Everything is a file!
 For ease of access and editing, all the content is stored in markdown files with yaml front matter.
 - Extensible search with Elasticsearch and its Query DSL
-- Allows you to sync up with Pocket to gather bookmarks from there too.
 - Dark Theme